croedel/MTECmqtt/README.md

 Then copy `config.yaml` from the `templates` directory to the project root.

 Now you need to configure:
-* Connect your M-TEC Inverter
+* Connection to your M-TEC Inverter
-* Connect you MQTT broker
+* Connection to your MQTT broker

 ### Connect your M-TEC Inverter
 In order to connect to your Inverter, you need the IP Address of your `espressif` device.